nakata5321/nakata5321/README.md

 There have been cases of using this GitHub profile to forger a personality and ask for job pre-payment!
 Fraud use next telegram account - `@mak_devv`.

-**I take no freelance jobs, before committing any cash transfer please contact me by an e-mail** - makar5321@gmail.com .
+**I take no freelance jobs, before committing any cash transfer please contact me by an e-mail** - cherniaev_mk@pm.me .

 I am a master student at ITMO University.